SOchieng1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12 a script that prints all possible combinations of two letters, except oo.
-Task 13 a script that prints a number with two decimal places, followed by a new line Task 14 a script that converts a number from base 10 to base 16
+Task 13 a script that prints a number with two decimal places, followed by a new line Task 14 a script that converts a number from base 10 to base 16 Task 15 a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII